-If the order is given to evacuate the SOHP facility, it may be given with the designation EAST or WEST in order to direct you to the proper exit and all personnel will meet in the park at the fountain immediately upon leaving the building.
+If the order is given to evacuate the SOHP facility, all faculty and students should evacuate the building at the nearest exit.
 As soon as all persons are accounted for, further instructions will be given by the faculty member in charge.